-In 2009, Infusionsoft was named Best Place To Work by the Phoenix Business Journal and their applications for small business sales and marketing management were being adopted at a steadily increasing rate.
-Due to all of their success, Infusionsoft was quickly outgrowing its office space and rapidly developing an uber-innovative, fun culture.
-But in the back office, their small-business management systems were being pushed to their limits and visibility into the future was limited.
+In 2009, Keap (formerly Infusionsoft) was named Best Place To Work by the Phoenix Business Journal and their applications for small business sales and marketing management were being adopted at a steadily increasing rate.
+Due to all of their success, Keap was quickly outgrowing its office space and rapidly developing an uber-innovative, fun culture.
+But in the back office, their small-business management systems were being pushed to their limits, and visibility into the future was limited.

-Five years later, we can see the results of implementing an integrated cloud application environment including NetSuite, Box, Adaptive Insight, and Okta.
-These are the things that Brian Luckey, Director of Infusionsoft’s Information Services department, points to as difference makers:
+Five years later, we can see the results of implementing an integrated cloud application environment including NetSuite, Box, Adaptive Planning, and Okta.
+These are the things that Brian Luckey, Director of Keap’s Information Services department, points to as difference makers:

 By Implementing NetSuite, they were able to unify many systems under and single umbrella including accounting, finance, sales, marketing, case management, and professional services.
 Reporting was not only simplified but made things visible and actionable that had once been buried deep into Excel sheets.
 For once, they actually had actuals.

 A defining factor of leading enterprise cloud application makers is User Experience (UX).
 You’ll often hear this coined as “Consumerization of IT.”
 Business users want the same look and feel from their business apps that they get from their consumer apps.

 With employees all over the US in sales and marketing, cloud-based systems allowed Keap’s management team to connect with their sales teams in a more meaningful way.
 Utilizing NetSuite’s CRM module, their sales team was able to submit sales orders from the field that impacted the GL immediately.
 Their case management team also gained visibility into meaningful customer sales metrics while dealing with an issue.